paillave/Etl.Net/docs/docs/tutorials/2-defineProcess.md

 dotnet add package Paillave.Etl.SqlServer
 ```

-By using `Paillave.Etl.SqlServer`, save every occurrence in the database, and get updates from so that every object is exactly like it is in the table after the upsert.
+By using `Paillave.Etl.SqlServer`, save every occurrence in the database, and get updates so that every object is exactly like it is in the table after the upsert.

 ```cs {13-14}
 contextStream